YuanKJing/JunqiJing/content/_index.md

         I have worked at Westlake University (MiLab), and will be an incoming exchange student at POSTECH under Prof. Kwang In Kim.
 I am a co-author of a paper accepted to ICLR 2025 (MTID) and involved in multiple ongoing projects related to physics-grounded LLMs and robotic learning from videos.

-        Feel free to contact or collaborate!
+        I am currently seeking a 2025 winter internship.
+If you have any ideas or potential collaborations, feel free to contact me at [jqjing@stu.hit.edu.cn](mailto:jqjing@stu.hit.edu.cn) or [xingkong8527@gmail.com](mailto:xingkong8527@gmail.com).

       button:
         text: Download CV
         url: uploads/resume.pdf